When Should I Receive My Health Care Card?

 The Health Care Card, administered through WageWorks®, pays for many eligible health care expenses at the point of sale using funds from an employee's reimbursement account.
 That means less hassle and less paperwork.

 The Health Care Card works much the same way as a debit card.
 It automatically deducts pre-tax money from your Health Care Reimbursement Account for eligible purchases, including dental and doctor's fees, prescriptions (including home delivery), and some medical supplies.
-The amount of money you determine to contribute to your reimbursement account for 2014 serves as the "spending limit" for the card.
+The amount of money you determine to contribute to your reimbursement account for the plan year serves as the "spending limit" for the card.

 In addition to health care providers (doctor's office, dentist's office, etc.), the Health Care Card can be used at certified pharmacies and retailers such as Wal-Mart, Walgreens, Target, CVS, Kerr Drug, Harris Teeter and Kroger for eligible over-the-counter expenses such as bandages, contact lens cleaning supplies and reading glasses.
 You do not need to submit your receipts for eligible health care expenses to WageWorks when using a certified pharmacy or retailer.
 However, it is recommended that you keep all receipts for IRS purposes.
 The Health Care Card is also easy to use for Express Scripts mail order prescriptions.